HQarroum/expressify-ipc/README.md

 > If you do not close the client on Node.js, the event loop will continue running since the local socket associated with the strategy which the client is using is still opened.

+See how the client is properly closed in the [examples](./examples) associated with the `expressify-ipc` strategy.

 ## Examples

 Two functional examples involving the `expressify-ipc` strategy are available in the [examples](./examples) directory :